Angelo Iacono

 Angelo G. Iacono is a Canadian Liberal politician, who was elected to represent the riding of Alfred-Pellan in the House of Commons of Canada in the 2015 federal election.

 Iacono attended McGill University, earning a Bachelor of Arts degree in political science, and then studied law at both the Université du Québec à Montréal (civil law) and the University of Ottawa (common law), as well as attending the University of Lyon in France.

 Iacono was the Liberal Party's candidate in Alfred-Pellan during the 2011 federal election, finishing third.
-He ran again in the 2015 federal election, and won.
+He was elected chair of the Canadian House of Commons Standing Committee on Environment and Sustainable Development in the 45th Canadian Parliament in 2025.